semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### References

-References help to define specific rule packs for languages, libraries, and frameworks which are available in <a href="https://semgrep.dev/explore">Semgrep Registry</a>.
+References help to define specific rule packs for languages, libraries, and frameworks that are available in <a href="https://semgrep.dev/explore">Semgrep Registry</a>.
 See the references in the following two rules:

 - A rule that is finding an issue in React: https://semgrep.dev/playground/r/typescript.react.security.audit.react-href-var.react-href-var?editorMode=advanced
     ```